pat-rondon/color-scheme-compiler/README.md

 backend is the default.

 * -emacs: Output an Emacs 24 color theme to themeFile-theme.el.
+* -color-theme-el: Output a color-theme.el color theme to color-theme-themeFile.el.
 * -vim: Output a Vim color theme to themeFile.vim.
 * -css: Output a CSS file to themeFile.css.